divyanshu01/Matrix-Python/README.md

 * `getMinor(list, integer)`
 >The function is used to get the minor matrix of a matrix corresponding to the location of the element.
-The function is not advisable to be used by the user is created for internal use only.
+The function is for internal use only and therfore not advisable to be used explicitly.

+* `getMinorForCofactor(list, integer, integer)`
+>The function is used for determining the minor of a specified element required to calculate the cofactor matrix of a given matrix.
+The function is for internal use only and therfore not advisable to be used explicitly.

 * `inputMatrix()`